Scope: Your topic should be broad enough to appeal to a variety of interests but narrow enough to allow you to fully cover it.

 Often academic papers begin with a literature review to orient the reader to the scholarly conversation thus far.
 The preemption check, done while choosing a topic, can be the start of your literature review.

 In addition to researching the academic literature around your topic, you must research the law.
-If you topic involves a statute, find the history of that statute's passage and its enforcement, contextualize it by looking at other jurisdictions and identify sample cases on point.
+If your topic involves a statute, find the history of that statute's passage and its enforcement, contextualize it by looking at other jurisdictions and identify sample cases on point.

 State your thesis and then enumerate your arguments for that thesis.